Cape Breton in the footsteps of the Scots

 Get to know Gaelic culture at Gaelic College in St. Ann's

-If you have the time, you can learn Gaelic at the Gaelic College in St. Ann's.
-If you don't have enough time, the college's summer courses offer other opportunities to explore the culture of the Scots on the Cabot Trail.
-At lunchtime they serve lunch with Celtic music.
-If you want, you can also practice Gaelic crafts.
-Of course, you can also find out about the history of the Scots, their way of life and their Celtic self-image.
+If you have time, you can learn Gaelic at the Gaelic College in St. Ann's, for example.
+If you don't have enough time for that, the summer courses offered by the college offer other opportunities to learn about the culture of the Scots on the Cabot Trail.
+At lunchtime, lunch is served with Celtic music.
+If you want, you can also try Gaelic crafts.
+Of course, you can also learn about the history of the Scots, their way of life and their Celtic identity.

-In the shop, for example, there are fabrics in tartan checks.
-If you want, you can even have a kilt sewn for you.
-We prefer to browse the collection of Scottish Celtic music CDs recorded by local artists.
-With this musical accompaniment on our road trip through Cape Breton, the drive along the Cabot Trail becomes an experience with Scottish flair for us too!
-But I also liked the lace blankets.
-That's why I'm bringing home a piece of Gaelic culture that now decorates my living room.
+The shop has tartan fabrics, for example.
+If you want, you can even have a kilt made there.
+Instead, we browse through the collection of Scottish-Celtic music CDs recorded by artists from the region.
+With this musical accompaniment on our road trip through Cape Breton, the trip along the Cabot Trail becomes an experience with Scottish flair for us too!
+But I also love the lace blankets.
+So I'm bringing a piece of Gaelic culture home with me, which now adorns my living room.

 The Gaelic College